Viper007Bond/vipers-video-quicktags/readme.txt

 == Description ==

-Tired of copying and pasting the embed HTML from sites like YouTube only to find it's broken your page's validation?
+Tired of copying and pasting the embed HTML from sites like YouTube?
 Then this plugin is for you.

 Just simply click one of the [new buttons](http://wordpress.org/extend/plugins/vipers-video-quicktags/screenshots/) that this plugin adds to the write screen (rich editor included) and then paste the URL that the video is located at into the prompt box -- easy as that.
 You can fully configure how the videos are displayed (width, height, colors, alignment on the page) and much more.
+Your site will even stay (X)HTML valid unlike with the code provided by most video sites.

 Currently supports these video sites: